Find Grad Schools

 67% Racial-Ethnic Minorities*

 The 4th most popular school in the country for cell biology majors who are seeking their graduate certificate is Eastern Virginia Medical School.
 Roughly 1,200 attend the school each year.
-For the 2020-2021 academic year, 6 graduate certificates were handed out to cell biology majors at Eastern Virginia Medical School.
+During the most recent year for which we have data, 6 people received their graduate certificate in cell biology from Eastern Virginia Medical School.
 About 67% of this group were women, and 67% were students from an underrepresented racial-ethnic group.

 #5